 Social and Emotional Learning

-Social and Emotional Learning is about helping students develop a range of skills they need for school and life.
-Social-Emotional skills include the ability to:
+Social and Emotional Learning reflects the critical role of positive relationships and emotional connections in the learning process and helps students develop a range of skills they need for school and life.
+SEL skills include the ability to:

 - set and achieve positive goals